Crocodile: Crocodile hunting and conservation

-In religion
+In religion and mythology

 Crocodiles have appeared in various forms in religions across the world.
 Ancient Egypt had Sobek, the crocodile-headed god, with his cult-city Crocodilopolis, as well as Taweret, the goddess of childbirth and fertility, with the back and tail of a crocodile.
 The Jukun shrine in the Wukari Federation, Nigeria is dedicated to crocodiles in thanks for their aid during migration.
 In Madagascar various peoples such as the Sakalava and Antandroy see crocodiles as ancestor spirits and under local fady often offer them food; in the case of the latter at least a crocodile features prominently as an ancestor deity.

 Crocodiles appear in different forms in Hinduism.
 Varuna, a Vedic and Hindu god, rides a part-crocodile makara; his consort Varuni rides a crocodile.
 Similarly the goddess personifications of the Ganga and Yamuna rivers are often depicted as riding crocodiles.
 Also in India, in Goa, crocodile worship is practised, including the annual Mannge Thapnee ceremony.

-Akali Nihang Sikh warriors also have connections with crocodiles.
+Sikh warriors known as nihang also have connections with crocodiles.
 Nihang may come from the Persian word for a mythical sea creature (نهنگ).
 The term owes its origin to Mughal historians, who compared the ferocity of the Akali with that of crocodiles.
-The meaning of Akali in Sikhism however, is the immortal army of Akal (god).
+In Sikhism however, Akali refers to the immortal army of Akal (god).

 In Latin America, Cipactli was the giant earth crocodile of the Aztec and other Nahua peoples.